-- Eye contact: A simple way to acknowledge and be acknowledged by - motorists. - Pointing: Clearly indicating where you intend to ride can be a useful signal in ambiguous situations. - " Scanning: Briefly looking over your shoulder prior to signaling is a good way to both assess the traffic situation and indicate your intentions to motorists behind you.
-Practice this skill in an empty parking lot to learn to do it without swerving. - " Put your foot down: When approaching an intersection with traffic from other directions, taking a foot off of your pedal while braking is often the clearest and easiest way to signal your intent to stop.
+- Eye contact: A simple way to acknowledge and be acknowledged by - motorists. - Point: Clearly indicating where you intend to ride can be a useful signal in ambiguous situations. - Scan: Briefly looking over your shoulder prior to signaling is a good way to both assess the traffic situation and indicate your intentions to motorists behind you. - Put your foot down: When approaching an intersection with traffic from other directions, taking a foot off of your pedal while braking is often the clearest and easiest way to signal your intent to stop.

-- " Sound off: Using a bell, horn or your voice when passing others or in other situations is also a good skill to develop. - " Caution behind: In certain situations like narrowing streets or tight/blind turns, the "Stop/slow" signal can be effectively used to warn motorists of a change ahead.
-It can be used effectively along with . . . - " Taking the lane: If you can ride the speed of traffic or traffic can't pass you safely, pulling into the center of the lane is generally the safest way to ride.
+- Sound off: Using a bell, horn or your voice when passing others or in other situations is also a good skill to develop. - " Caution behind: In certain situations like narrowing streets or tight/blind turns, the "stop/slow" signal can be effectively used to warn motorists of a change ahead.
+It can be used effectively along with . . . - Taking the lane: If you can ride the speed of traffic or traffic can't pass you safely, pulling into the center of the lane is generally the safest way to ride.